panosc-eu/search-api/doc/dataset-example-queries.md

 ]
 ```

-## Query datasets where the photon energy range is 880-990 eV:
+### Query datasets where the photon energy range is 880-990 eV

 ```json
 {